-Often doctors will sometimes label kids “late talkers”, but what does it mean exactly?
-And when will your baby catch up and no longer be a “late talker”.
-Late talking just means that their expressive vocabulary is behind that of their peers.
+Often doctors will sometimes doctors label kids “late talkers,” but what does it mean exactly?
+In other words, when will your baby catch up and no longer be a “late talker.”
+Late talking means that their expressive vocabulary is behind that of their peers.
 This is your doctor’s way of reassuring you that your baby will catch up to their peers.
-But there are also children who have been “late talkers” that had difficulty catching up.
-So where does your child fall?
-Well, studies have shown that a toddler’s ability to understand others (receptive language) is a better predictor of their expressive language outcome than their ability to express words.
-However, receptive language can be tricky to assess and a licensed SLP should be the one to assess these skills to help provide the best treatment plan to help your child.
-If you are unsure of where your child should be at look no further!
+But some children have been “late talkers” that had difficulty catching up.
+So, where does your child fall?

 What should my child be doing?

-As always, the developmental milestone charts are mildly flexible and you shouldn’t be worried if your child is one or two months off.
-This period of time for children is an exponential growth period for speech and language.
+As always, the developmental milestone charts are mildly flexible, and you shouldn’t be worried if your child is one or two months off.
+This period for children is an exponential growth period for speech and language.
 They will go from one day saying two words to the next day saying 50!
-Here are some developmental norms for what your child should be doing as well as some activities that you can do at home to promote speech and language.
+Here are some developmental norms for what your child should be doing and some activities that you can do at home to promote speech and language.

 Four – Six months